rossja/ncc-scoutsuite/README.md

 [ScoutSuite](https://github.com/nccgroup/ScoutSuite) is a Python based tool published and maintained by NCC Group, for use in cloud security assessments.

 This repository is an Ubuntu based container that comes with all pre-requisite software required to run ScoutSuite.
-It's based on the Ubuntu 18.04 docker base (specifically: ubuntu@sha256:2695d3e10e69cc500a16eae6d6629c803c43ab075fa5ce60813a0fc49c47e859).
+It's based on the Ubuntu 19.10 docker base.

 The following CLI tools are also installed: